-A project roadmap is an at-a-glance solution, so don’t feel that you have to include every detail of how objectives will be achieved.
+Tip – A project roadmap is an at-a-glance solution, so don’t feel that you have to include every detail of how objectives will be achieved.
 Workstreams are a way of communicating ownership of high-level project tasks, but there should be no need to go more granular than this.

 The activity of individual team members may form a large part of a wider workstream, so there’s no need to include this on the roadmap.
 This will keep things more flexible, allowing you to shift responsibility and create a contingency plan without justifying every change to stakeholders.

-Set achievable milestones
+Step 6: Set achievable milestones

 Contingency and risk management

-As you build out the timeline and begin to add defined workstreams, you need to consider high-risk areas and implement contingency measures which will steer the project back towards success should something go amiss.
+As you build out the timeline and begin to add defined workstreams, you need to consider high-risk areas and implement contingency measures that will steer the project back towards success should something go amiss.

-Risk management is crucial to project roadmapping and key stakeholders will want to see that every eventuality has been accounted for.
+Risk management is crucial to project road-mapping and key stakeholders will want to see that every eventuality has been accounted for.
 Caveat specific high-risk activity with an appropriate label, such as ‘limited resource’, ‘potential for external delays’ or ‘finance issue’, so that stakeholders are aware of areas of risk from the outset.